opendistro/for-elasticsearch-docs/docs/elasticsearch/metric-agg.md

 Percentile is the percentage of the data that's at or below a certain threshold value.

-The `percentile` metric is a multi-value metric that lets you find outliers in your data or figure out the distribution of your data.
+The `percentile` metric is a multi-value metric aggregation that lets you find outliers in your data or figure out the distribution of your data.

-Like the `cardinality` metric, the `percentile` metric is approximate.
+Like the `cardinality` metric, the `percentile` metric is also approximate.

 The following example calculates the percentile in relation to the `taxful_total_price` field: